 In fiscal year 2013, Children's Hospital of Philadelphia (CHOP) clinicians reported 12,500 visits from 4,700 patients diagnosed with concussion within the CHOP Care Network (primary care, specialty care, and the emergency department).
-This represents a greater than 600% increase in visits for concussion from fiscal year 2009.
+This represents a greater than 600 percent increase in visits for concussion from fiscal year 2009.
 In 2011, in order to continue to provide a high level of care to CHOP patients, CIRP partnered with CHOP Sports Medicine and Performance Center to coordinate efforts to develop a new model of care for concussion in children.
 (Abstracted from Pediatric Annals, Sept.
-2012)
+2012).

 Minds Matter: Concussion Care at CHOP

 The objective of this project was to prevent the long-term consequences associated with mTBI (mild traumatic brain injury), or concussion, in children by developing Minds Matter: Concussion Care at CHOP, a comprehensive pediatric concussion management program for CHOP.
 An initial two-year project was accomplished in several phases:

 Comprehensively characterized the current state of pediatric mTBI management within the CHOP Care Network, including primary care, emergency care, specialty care, and after-hours services.
 Read a study abstract on providers' self- reported knowledge, practice and attitudes on concussion; and a study abstract on primary care providers' experience with prescribing cognitive rest.